cf-platform-eng/needs/README.md

     "satisfied": true,
     "identify": "shasum /input/secrets.json",
     "identity": "6d173b8b1190b6e3ef275848c6f61ac63da039dd658e70fd642283fdb7b73350 /input/secrets.json"
+  }, {
+    "type": "binary",
+    "name": "curl"
+    "satisfied": true,
+    "identify": "curl --version | head -n 1", "identity": "curl 7.54.0 (x86_64-apple-darwin18.0) libcurl/7.54.0 LibreSSL/2.6.5 zlib/1.2.11 nghttp2/1.24.1"
   }
 ]
 ```

 ### `optional` field

 If a need has the `optional` field set to true, then even if it is unsatisfied, a call to `needs check` will not return non-zero because of that need.
-This is useful to advertising and checking optional inputs, but not blocking if they're not present.
+This is useful for advertising and checking optional inputs, but not blocking if they're not present.

 #### `optional` example